Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

 This means you likely have dark brown hair, deep brown eyes and golden skin.
 I bet you look amazing in bright tomato red, deep teal and marigold.
 Download your Bright, Warm & Deep Color Palette

-In seasonal color analysis, this might be a warm autumn or deep autumn.
+In seasonal colour analysis, this might be a warm autumn or deep autumn.

 Bright, Cool and Light